x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/prepare-ad-and-domains.md

     - Press **Start**.
 In the **Search** box, type **Command Prompt**, then in the list of results, select **Command Prompt**.

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
-Visit the forums at: [Exchange Server](https://go.microsoft.com/fwlink/p/?linkId=60612), [Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542), or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351).
+Visit the forums at: [Exchange Server](https://go.microsoft.com/fwlink/p/?linkId=60612).

 ## Step 1: Extend the Active Directory schema